azuwey/fictional-parakeet/README.md

 # Fictional-parakeet

-Fictional-parakeet is a mock company search application with GraphQL, React and Typescript
+Fictional-parakeet is a mock company search application with Typescript, NestJS, GraphQL, React and Tailwind.

 ## Installation